Ngaio Health

 As disc height decreases and the spine changes, nearby nerves can be affected in several ways — and in some cases, this can contribute to more intense or persistent symptoms.
 Sometimes, this starts with inflammation — irritating chemicals from a stressed disc or nearby tissue can spread to nearby nerves, contributing to pain or altered sensation.

-Sometimes, bulging disc material presses against a nerve root, leading to symptoms like tingling, numbness, or radiating pain down the leg — often referred to as sciatica.
+Sometimes, bulging disc material presses against a nerve root, leading to symptoms like tingling, numbness, or radiating pain down the leg — often referred to as radiculopathy or sciatica (named after the nerve).
 This pattern is more likely to affect the lower lumbar spine, where the discs bear more load.
-It’s also where the spine transitions into the pelvis — a natural stress point where a mobile structure (your spine) meets a stable one (your sacrum).
+It’s also where the spine transitions into the pelvis — a natural stress point where a mobile structure (your spine) meets a relatively more stable one (your sacrum).

 Picture